2010 United States Senate election in Wisconsin

 The 2010 United States Senate election in Wisconsin was held on November 2, 2010.
 Incumbent Democratic Senator Russ Feingold lost re-election to a fourth term to Republican challenger Ron Johnson, a businessman and first-time candidate.
 Johnson was the first Republican to win a Senate election in Wisconsin since 1986.
 Feingold also became the fifth senator in a row from Wisconsin's Class 3 Senate seat to be defeated for re-election in the general election, and the seventh in a row overall to lose by a defeat in either the primary or general elections.
 Johnson was re-elected in 2016 in a rematch with Feingold.

+As of 2026, this was one of three elections in the past eight midterm cycles to involve the incumbent president's party losing a Senate seat in a state that leaned more than 10 points towards them.
+The other races were the 2006 United States Senate election in Montana and the 2010 United States Senate election in Illinois.